10 May 2012 21:17

 Both resting and basal energy expenditure are estimates of the energy needed in a 24 hour period.

-Basal refers to the minimal level of metabolism needed to keep your alive.
-Resting refers to Basal energy expenditure and is usually measured in a clinical setting, while lying at rest after a good sleep, after at least a 12 hour fast.
+Basal refers to the minimal level of metabolism needed to keep you alive.
+Resting refers to basal energy expenditure and is usually measured in a clinical setting, while lying at rest after a good sleep, after at least a 12 hour fast.
 Also, the environment is thermo-neutral so that the subject does not produce heat by shivering.
 The basal metabolic rate is measured and this is extrapolated to a 24 hour period.
 RMR is a a bit different and researchers usually measure this about 3 or 4 hours after a person eats or does significant physical activity.
 The RMR is measured and this is extrapolated to a 24 hour period.
 So, the RMR, and thus the REE, is slightly higher than the BMR and BEE.
 But, it's really not that significant.

 As you probably guessed, the whole basal thing is a bit impractical, having to meet ideal conditions and all of that.
 It is okay to use these terms interchangeably but what we really want, technically speaking, are estimates of our resting energy expenditure, combined with our TEF and the energy used in physical activity.